tolgee/documentation/blog/2022-02-03-user-avatar.md

 authors: [jcizmar]

-image: "/img/blog/avatar/generatedAvatars.png"
+image: "/img/blog/avatar/ogImage.png"

-tags: [react, i18n, i18next, javascript, typescript, integration]
+tags: [react, avatar, javascript, typescript]
 ---

 Most of the information systems using user authentication also work with some kind of avatars - images enabling other